mtenenholtz/chat-twitter/README.md

 uvicorn main:app --reload
 ```

 9. The URL for the backend is currently hard coded to the live server URL.
 You will have to change this to localhost or your other server name.
-This can be done in the `.env` file.
+This can be done in the `.env.local` file in the root directory of your project.

 ## Potential improvements